Donate Books to a Library

-You on the other hand, have so many books you have a room dedicated to them.
-Perhaps many were purchased for your book club.
-Your children are long gone, but not the hundreds of books they left from childhood to high school before they went to college.
+You, on the other hand, may have so many books you have a room dedicated to them.
+Perhaps many were purchased for your book club before the Pandemic.
+May your children are long gone, but not the hundreds of books they left from childhood to high school before they went to college.
 You don’t want to throw them away.
 Trying to sell them for a yard sale or flea market is just too much trouble.
-Here is where you can provide a mutual service while contributing to your community.
+Here is a suggestion of where you can diminish your book collection by providing a mutual service of contributing to your community.

 Call your local library and speak with the branch manager.
 Ask him or her if and what kinds of books are needed.
 Don’t just show up with a box of books.
 Find out if they need any specific books.
 They may already have ten copies each of every book written by Shakespeare or Hemingway.
 I have been to libraries where they have so many books, that they warehouse them in the basement.
 Once a month they have a used book sale.
 If you want to donate books to a place that really needs books, this library may not be the one to donate your books.

 Here are ways to successfully donate your used or new books:

 - Go over your books before you donate them.
 Are they in decent shape?

 - Find out if there are any books that are banned from the library;

 - Do they have a list of books they need?

 - Are there any age limits to book donations?
 Are the books you have considered obsolete for the branch?

 - No dog eared books, moldy, or yellowed pages;

 - No books that have clearly seen its day come and go.
 Must be relatively new, not used to death;